sagemath/trac_to_gh/Issue 8095.md

 # Issue 8095: is_primitive of WordMorphism is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8095

 Original creator: slabbe